CRA vs ISO 27001: The Compliance Gaps Your ISMS Won't Cover

 • Secure default configuration

-• Protection from unauthorized access (in product)
+• Protection from unauthorized access in the product

-• Vulnerability handling and ENISA reporting (for product)
+• Vulnerability handling and ENISA reporting

-• SBOM for product components (Art.
-13(5))
+• SBOM for product components (Annex I, Part II(1))

-• Coordinated vulnerability disclosure policy (Art.
-13(6))
+• Coordinated vulnerability disclosure policy (Annex I, Part II(5))

-• Public vulnerability contact (Art.
-13(7))
+• Public vulnerability contact (Annex I, Part II(6))

 • CE marking and conformity assessment

-Focus: Ensuring products you sell are secure
+Focus: ensuring products you sell are secure.

 The CRA classifies products into categories: default, Important Class I, Important Class II, and Critical (Annex III and IV).
 Each category carries different conformity assessment requirements.
 An Important Class II product requires mandatory third-party assessment by a notified body, regardless of your ISO 27001 certification status.
 See the CRA product classification guide.